youdonotexist/only-fans.cam/NAVIGATION-AUTH-SYSTEM.md

 ## Testing

-A test script (`test-navigation-flow.js`) is provided to verify the navigation and authentication flow.
-This script includes a checklist for manual testing of:
+Several test scripts are provided to verify the navigation and authentication flow:

+1. **`test-navigation-flow.js`** - Verifies general navigation flow, including:
    - Back button visibility on appropriate pages
    - Navigation history across different page flows
    - Authentication flow for protected content
    - Edge cases such as page refreshes and deep linking

+2. **`test-login-modal-redirect.js`** - Specifically tests the login modal redirect behavior:
+   - Verifies that the login modal appears when accessing protected content
+   - Confirms that closing the modal redirects to the home page
+   - Tests edge cases like different protected routes and direct URL access